silnrsi/smith/docs/sphinx/tutorial.rst

 * ``conf.env.CFLAGS_M = ['-Wall']``
 * ``conf.env.DEFINES_M = ['var=foo']``

-By stating ``use=['M', 'mylib']``, the program app is going to inherit all the *M* variables defined during the configuration.
+By stating ``use=['M', 'mylib']``, the program *app* is going to inherit all the *M* variables defined during the configuration.
 The program will also use the library *mylib* and both the build order and the dependencies will be modified so that *mylib* is linked before *app*.

-The ``use`` attributes is also working for other languages such as java (dependencies between jar files) or c# (dependencies between assemblies).
+The ``use`` attributes is also working for other languages such as Java (dependencies between jar files) or C# (dependencies between assemblies).

 Project-specific extensions
 ---------------------------

 The *feature* keyword is a high level reference to existing Waf methods.
 For example, the **c** feature will add the method :py:func:`waflib.Tools.ccroot.apply_incpaths` for execution.
-To add a new method that will add the task generator path to the include path for all c targets, one may use such a declaration::
+To add a new method that will add the task generator path to the include path for all C targets, one may use such a declaration::

 	from waflib import Utils